 In this instance, a member of SLT will be called and the pupil would be immediately taken away (and isolated).
-Parents would be contacted and a telephone meeting with a senior leader will be arrange at the soonest convenience.
+Parents would be contacted by a senior leader will be arrange at the soonest convenience.
 This meeting would include a discussion around if the child can return to school when they are next due in, and in what capacity.